MARTeamWhale/MUPPET/README.md

 Inflated noise power estimates can result in situations where the noise power appears greater than the power of signal + noise, which is of course not possible in reality and would produce anomalous SNR values (i.e., negative values for the direct SNR, and complex numbers for the corrected SNR).
 To prevent this from happening, the tool will limit noise power estimates such that any value greater than the signal + noise power will be capped at the signal + noise power level.
 Thus, any situation where the estimated noise power is excessively large will produce values of 0 for the direct SNR, and `-Inf` for the corrected SNR.

-If there are not enough samples available to extract a reliable noise clip for a given signal, then the tool will return `NaN` for both the direct and corrected SNR values for that signal.
+If there are not enough samples available to extract a noise clip for a given signal (i.e., because the signal is too close to the beginning of the time series), then the tool will return `NaN` for both the direct and corrected SNR values for that signal.